-VFMAC is open and is offering full-time boarding for the fall of 2020.
+VFMAC is open and is offering full-time boarding for the 2020-2021 school year.

-In order to keep our students safe, VFMAC is only offering Boarding Options and not offering Day School
+Additionally, in order to keep our students safe, VFMAC is only offering Boarding Options and not offering

-While it is impossible to eliminate all risks, we are working diligently to reduce risks by taking reasonable and thoughtful precautions.
-These measures will include adjustments to our school calendar, new health protocols, reduced density in the classrooms, changes to our dining procedures, the ability to switch between in-person and online learning seamlessly as needed, and more.
+While it is impossible to eliminate all risks, we have created plans and procesures to reduce risks by taking reasonable and thoughtful precautions.
+These measures include adjustments to our school calendar, new health protocols, reduced density in the classrooms, changes to our dining procedures, the ability to switch between in-person and online learning seamlessly as needed, and more.

 We will continue to update this page and the documents within to accommodate new information about COVID-19, vaccines, and other factors.